hushhush-aave/hushpool-zk/README.md

+# Time used fighting fires, not much readme, mb - Lasse

 # Hushpool-zk
 The Hushpool by hush hush is a pool for Aave aTokens, where a depositor can withdraw anonymously, at any point in time.